Columbia Scholastic Press Association

-The Columbia Scholastic Press Association (CSPA) is an international student press association, founded in 1925, whose goal is to unite student journalists and faculty advisers at schools and colleges through educational conferences, idea exchanges, textbooks, critiques and award programs.
-CSPA is a program of Columbia University's School of Professional Studies.
+The Columbia Scholastic Press Association (CSPA) is a student journalist program of the School of Professional Studies at Columbia University.
+It was founded in 1925, whose goal is to unite student journalists and faculty advisers at schools and colleges through educational conferences, idea exchanges, textbooks, critiques and award programs.

 Membership

 CSPA memberships for student media are offered for print publications or online media, but not by school or chapter.
 The CSPA accepts newspapers, yearbooks, magazines and online media edited and produced by students in middle schools, high schools, colleges and universities for membership.
 Schools and colleges may be public, private or church-affiliated institutions located in the United States, Canada, or overseas schools following an American plan of education.

 Memberships for student media are offered in two forms: Regular (with critique) and Associate (without critique).
 Both forms of media membership include eligibility for the Crown Awards and eligibility for the first 30 prepaid entries in the individual Gold Circle Awards.